 If you’re head is spinning right now, we don’t blame you, there is a lot to take in.
 BUT to help you with your planning process, we created this simple and quick Visa Checklist to download and use.
 Let us know if it’s useful or not.
 (Cheers)

-If you have any questions or want to add something, please leave us a comment and we will answer as best we can or you can go check out our vlog on the matter.
+If you have any questions or want to add something, please leave us a comment and we will answer as best we can or you can go check out our Vietnam Visa Vlog.